-Before we get started with the DIY instructions, consider that when it comes to overcoming financial challenges, sometimes calling in the professionals is the way to go.
-Just like you take care of your health day-to-day, but you wouldn’t try to operate on yourself for major surgery, serious financial challenges often require professional help.
-So, this guide will teach you how to negotiate settlement on your own, but we’ll also explain when and why you may need to get help.
+Before we get into the DIY instructions, keep in mind that sometimes calling in the professionals is the way to go.
+Just like you take care of your health day-to-day, but you wouldn’t try to perform surgery on yourself, serious financial challenges often require professional help.
+So, while this guide will teach you how to negotiate on your own, we also explain when and why you may need to get help.

 It’s important when trying to negotiate a settlement that you have realistic goals.
 You’re not going to get out of debt for nothing – you’ll need to pay something to get your balances discharged.
 How much you end up paying depends on what you want to accomplish and who you’re negotiating with.